-- 5.01 The Consultant should possess at a minimum: - (a) An advanced degree in agriculture, food engineering, process engineering, food technology or a related field. - (b) A higher-level diploma or equivalent in business administration, economics or a discipline related to project management. - (c) Demonstrated experience in implementing GAP and Quality-based standards in; agriculture, agro-processing industry, food safety standards.
-Experience in delivering a curriculum based on the aforementioned areas. - (d) Excellent command of written and spoken English - 5.02 The following knowledge and skills will be an advantage: - (a) Previous work in the area in Dominica or countries of the OECS
+- 5.01 The Consultant should possess at a minimum: - (a) An advanced degree in food engineering, process engineering, food technology or a related field. - (b) At least ten years' experience in the field. - (c) Demonstrated experience in design of a food processing facility. - (d) Experience in multistakeholder engagements. - (e) Fluency in English. - 5.02 The following knowledge and skills will be an advantage: - (a) Previous work in the area in Dominica or countries of the OECS